Can frugal living save you money? Absolutely it can.

 Fit a tap aerator

-Frugal living tips to save money on your regular household bills
+Frugal living tips with a big impact on household bills

 Don’t auto renew insurances